lekesmile/lekesmile/README.md

 - 👋 Hi, I’m @lekesmile
 - 👀 I’m interested in complete application development and cloud technologies
-- 🌱 I’m currently learning a Fullstack Engineer
+- 🌱 I’m currently a Fullstack Engineer
 - 💞️ I’m looking to collaborate on intresting projects
 - 📫 How to reach me ...